FlagHunter01/documentation.frolov.eu/docs/windows/yubikey/drduh.md

 Then update the repository URL to `git@github.com:USERNAME/repository`

+!!! note
-**Note** For the error `gpg: signing failed: No secret key` - run `gpg --card-status` with YubiKey plugged in and try the git command again.
+  For the error `gpg: signing failed: No secret key` - run `gpg --card-status` with YubiKey plugged in and try the git command again.

 ## GnuPG agent forwarding